Norwest

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Norwest suburb has extremely high incomes nationally.
-The median income is $62,955 and the average income stands at $81,725.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $68,533 (median) and $88,966 (average) as of September 2025.
-Census data reveals that household, family and personal incomes all rank highly in Norwest, between the 78th and 82nd percentiles nationally.
-Income brackets indicate that the predominant cohort spans 33.8% of locals (2,152 people) in the $1,500 - 2,999 category, consistent with broader trends across the broader area showing 30.9% in the same category.
-The substantial proportion of high earners (34.6% above $3,000/week) indicates strong economic capacity throughout Norwest.
-High housing costs consume 19.5% of income, though strong earnings still place disposable income at the 73rd percentile and the area's SEIFA income ranking places it in the 9th decile.
+The suburb of Norwest has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for the financial year ending June 2023.
+The median income among taxpayers in Norwest is $62,955, with an average income of $81,725.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates for Norwest would be approximately $68,533 (median) and $88,966 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Norwest all rank highly nationally, between the 78th and 82nd percentiles.
+Income distribution reveals that 33.8% of locals (2,222 people) earn between $1,500 and $2,999 weekly, mirroring regional levels where 30.9% fall into this bracket.
+Higher earners make up a substantial presence in Norwest, with 34.6% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+High housing costs consume 19.5% of income, but strong earnings still place disposable income at the 73rd percentile nationally.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income